appscode/website/content/products/stash/v0.9.0-rc.2/guides/v1alpha1/workloads.md

  - `--workload-kind` flag specifies the kind of workload (Deployment/Replicaset/RepliationController/DaemonSet/StatefulSet).
  - `--workload-name` flag specifies the name of workload where sidecar pod is added.

-To learn about the meaning of various flags, please visit [here](/products/stash/v0.9.0-rc.2/reference/stash_backup).

 ## Next Steps

 - Learn how to use Stash to backup a Kubernetes deployment [here](/products/stash/v0.9.0-rc.2/guides/v1alpha1/backup).